codacy/codacy-rubocop/docs/description/Style_DisableCopsWithinSourceCodeDirective.md

 Detects comments to enable/disable RuboCop.
-This is useful if want to make sure that every RuboCop error gets fixed and not quickly disabled with a comment.
+This is useful if you want to make sure that every RuboCop error gets fixed and not quickly disabled with a comment.

 Specific cops can be allowed with the `AllowedCops` configuration.
 Note that